John Vickers

 The Flowerpot

 John Vickers’ abolitionist flower pot, held at the Chester County History Center, is a rare example of radical, compassionate art in action.
-The vessel was used for flowers as intended, so the sgraffito inscription has been partially damaged by salts, but it remains legible and includes a rare signature.
+The vessel was used for flowers as intended, so the sgraffito inscription has been partially damaged by salts, and although fragile, it remains legible and includes a rare signature.
 It poses the following questions, or “queries”:

 Is this a Christian world?